Code-Institute-Submissions/milestone-28/README.md

 # Milestone project 1 - "Edenderry Swimming Pool"

-Swimming pool is situated in my local comnunity in Edenderry.
+The swimming pool is situated in my local community in Edenderry.
-The web page that was avalable at the start of the project was 10 years old and impossible to view on smartphones. (the origianl webpage is under construction now and being updated)
+The web page that was available at the start of the project was 10 years old and impossible to view on smartphones. (the original webpage is under construction now and being updated).
-I choose it as my subject with intention of bringing in my contribution to community by delivering free of charge update.
+I choose it as my subject with the intention of bringing in my contribution to the community by delivering free of charge update to the website.

 ## UX

-Website is adressed to local community swimming pool.
-Project focus is on providing information about timetable, location and service prices of the local swimming pool , in a simple reponsive and acceseble UX interface.
+The website is addressed to the local community swimming pool.

-The best way to achive it is to build an intuitive and familiar layot of the page that can be navigated without any setbacks.
+The project focus is on providing information about timetable, location and service prices of the local swimming pool, in a simple responsive and accessible UX interface.

-As a user main information interest me a an user on a swimming pool presentation page are location/services/timetable/price.
+The best way to achieve it is to build an intuitive and familiar layout of the page that can be navigated without any setbacks.
-Goal is to give user information he need a click away.
+As a user main information interests me a user on a swimming pool presentation page are location/services/timetable/price.
-Action is to place relevant links on main page so they are easy to reach.
+The goal is to give user information he needs a click away.Action is to place relevant links on the main page so they are easy to reach.

 First mockups for the base design and structure :